scikit-hep/iminuit/README.rst

 (A slightly modified version is included in the package no need to install it separately)

-It is designed from ground up to be fast, interactive and cython friendly. iminuit extract function signature very permissively starting from checking *func_code* down to last resort of parsing docstring(or you could tell iminuit to stop looking and take your answer).
+It is designed from ground up to be fast, interactive and cython friendly. iminuit extracts function signature very permissively starting from checking *func_code* down to last resort of parsing docstring(or you could tell iminuit to stop looking and take your answer).
 The interface is inspired heavily by PyMinuit and the status printout is inspired by ROOT Minuit. iminuit is